Marvbudd/shoebox/docs/features/metadata.md

 5. Use Next button to move through queue
 6. Modify only what's different for each item
 7. Face detection pre-selects last-used model per photo
+8. For large photo sets, run **Run Batch Face Phase 1** first, then review the generated **Face Candidates: Unresolved** collection
+9. If you already know the person you want to refine, use **People > Manage Persons** and **Match Unassigned** to work descriptor-by-descriptor instead of reviewing the whole collection first
 :::

 ## Metadata Display